 For example, the author can save himself a lot of work and keep the narrative flowing smoothly by coming up with a name that allows us to skip lengthy explanations, because it instantly tells us everything we really need to know.
 This could take the form of making up a new term or portmanteau, like Herbert did with hunter-seeker, pain-amplifier, stillsuit, lasgun, ornithopter or axolotl tank (in Dune’s sequels).

 Other times it may be using or adapting real foreign languages with the right associations, such as the numerous Arabic terms in Dune, since they are ideal for the Fremen because they are naturally associated with a desert-dwelling culture, like Shai-Hulud (eternal thing), Fedaykin (Feda’yin are guerrilla warriors) and Muad D’ib (Mu’adib is a teacher or tutor).
 And Herbert also borrowed Arrakis from the Arabic name of the real star Mu Draconis A.

-Dune also includes terms from Navajo, Latin, Chakobsa, Nahuatl, Greek, Persian, East Indian, Russian, Turkish, Finnish, Old English, and, of course, Arabic.
+But in addition to Arabic, Dune also includes terms from Navajo, Latin, Chakobsa, Nahuatl, Greek, Persian, East Indian, Russian, Turkish, Finnish and Old English.